AkshaySyal/PRD-MCP/README.md

 # IDEATION-PROMPTS
 Instead of fixing plan mode, idea is to leverage deep research feature and prompts to get to idea quickly

-1. **User query**: Give a core idea, a problem to solve or just give a specific library or API to use or literally anything
+1. **User query:** Give a core idea, a problem to solve or just give a specific library or API to use or literally anything
-2. **User query enrichment**: Gather additional context (maybe provide links or give a certain number of web searches to perform)
-   1. Do a web search on:
-      1. Market trend (Existing similar Product or Service, Competitors)
-      2. Societal trend
-      3. Technology trend
-3. **Prioritizing the High-level Product Goal**: Prioritize a high-level product objective.
-You should clearly justify why each product goal is relevant and provide a recommendation on which goal to pursue.
-ASK MEfor the final decision on which product goal to prioritize:
+2. **Ideation Paths:** Start 3 parallel sub-agents who try to ideate in their specific ways
+ 	1. **Surface User Issues:** Research what users are saying about the product/service across public internet sources such as Google Reviews, Reddit, YouTube, app store reviews [google, apple, chrome], blogs, forums, LinkedIn, X, GitHub, Quora, Medium articles etc.
+	2. **Company-specific Product Goal**: Analyze the company to infer its likely high-level product objective.
+Clearly explain why each potential objective is relevant, grounding your reasoning in specific evidence rather than generic assumptions.
+Then, synthesize these signals to determine which objective the company is most likely prioritizing at the current stage, and justify your conclusion with the strongest supporting indicators.:
 		1. User Acquisition: Bring more users into the product
 	  	2. Activation: Reduce time-to-value by enabling users to reach the product’s core value as quickly as possible.
 		3. Engagement: Drive deeper and more frequent interactions that reflect meaningful product usage
 		4. Monetization Strategy: Capture value by translating user engagement into sustainable revenue streams.
 		5. Product Quality: Deliver a consistently reliable, high-quality experience that meets user expectations
 		6. Funnel smoothness: Minimize friction and drop-offs across user journey stages in the existing product or service

+Gather additional context (maybe provide links or give a certain number of web searches to perform)
+   1. Do a web search on:
+      1. Market trend (Existing similar Product or Service, Competitors)
+      2. Societal trend
+      3. Technology trend

 4. **User Empathy** You can start empathizing with user now:
  	1. Generate User Segments & Personas: Identify 3 user segments based on the enriched query and product context.
 Define a concise persona for each segment (goals, behavior, constraints)
     2. Parallel User Journey Mapping: For each user segment (in parallel) map the end-to-end user journey.
 Extract specific, actionable pain points focusing on: